MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-maximumdocumentcount-property.md

 author: SusanneWindfeldPedersen
 ---

-# MaximumDataSetSize Property
+# MaximumDocumentCount Property
-Sets the maximum amount of rows to be included on the report.
+Sets the maximum document count when generating a generating a Word layout report.

 ## Applies To

-- Reports
+- Word reports

 ## Property Value

 ## Syntax